ThomasLtn/MentalCompute/README.md

 1. Manage the 4 elementary types of operator ( + ; - ; * ; / ).
 2. Display if the user has the correct/wrong answer or if he skips.
+3. Generate a new operation each time the validate button is pressed.
-3. Can stop the game.
+4. Can stop the game.
-4. Multilanguage
+5. Multilanguage